 The purpose of the overall project is to restore Bear Creek's riparian condition for bank stability and habitat enhancement.
 Colusa County Resource Conservation District (RCD) and U.S. Bureau of Land Management received a 319(h) planning grant to prepare for stabilization and restoration of mercury-laden streambank material that is eroding into Bear Creek.
 Shovel-ready design plans and environmental documentation were to be completed by 2013.
 However, the work stalled when regulators required characterization of the material before stabilization.
+Additional work to reduce sediment erosion in the watershed stalled when the Regional Board management decided funds should be spent on mine sites in the watershed rather than on the major source areas of erodible sediments.

 This project will build on the work of the Colusa RCD and Pacific Watershed Associates that designed a project to improve water quality in Sulphur Creek and downstream.
-That grantfunded project did not include funds required later for Hg characterization.
+That grant-funded project did not include funds required later for Hg characterization.
 This project will: 1) characterize mercury as required to enable erosion control work, 2) hydrologically disconnect up to 23 miles of road networks that are currently contributing runoff and contaminated sediment to downstream waters, 3) stabilize 2000 feet of eroding stream banks that are over-steepened and delivering methylmercury contaminated sediment into the stream system, 4) treat 115 road-related erosion and sediment delivery sites, and 5) stabilize three major valley bottom headcuts that are resulting in serious valley fill erosion along the main stem Sulphur Creek, desiccating alkali wet-meadows and lowering the water table.
 By implementing this project a total of 23,800 cubic yards of contaminated sediment containing 7.0 kg of mercury will be prevented from being eroded and delivered to the stream system and to downstream water bodies.